Tortel/SysLog/Readme.md

 * Options for tar/zip - Need to do the zip implementation in Java
 * Include a Readme/About activity in the app

+### Note about Root Access:
+It may not be possible to get the logs without root access.
+To be investigated later.